 Direction of Translation

-Thorlabs' Amplified Piezoelectric Actuators consist of a discrete piezoelectric stack mounted inside a flexure housing.
+Thorlabs' Amplified Piezoelectric Actuators each consist of a discrete piezoelectric stack mounted inside a flexure housing.
 The flexure mount acts as a lever arm that amplifies the free stroke displacement of the stand-alone discrete stack.
 While the displacement achieved by this assembly is significantly larger than that of the piezo stack, the fast response times and low drive voltage ranges of the discrete stack are maintained.
 Because this displacement is created by a piezo stack within a flexure mount, these actuators do not suffer from backlash.

 Note: When building the setup, keep the wire leads of each piezo bundled together to avoid static discharge, which can damage the piezo elements.

-Thorlabs also offers Co-fired Piezoelectric Stacks with maximum displacements from 4.6 µm to 17.4 µm, including one with a built-in strain gauge that can be used to provide feedback.
+Thorlabs also offers Co-Fired Piezoelectric Stacks with maximum displacements from 4.6 µm to 20.0 µm, including one with a built-in strain gauge that can be used to provide feedback.
 Unlike discrete piezo stacks that are composed of PZT chips that have been bonded together, co-fired piezoelectric stacks are composed of PZT chips that have been sintered together to form a single monolithic structure.
 Our piezoelectric tutorial contains more information about the design and function of piezoelectric stacks.

 Click to Enlarge